Linear algebra over T-pairs: Pairs

-Before getting our main results in \S\ref{matra03}, we need to introduce the main concepts of the theory of pairs.
-We shall bring in the properties that we need, summarized in Note~\ref{Note1}.
-After that, we state many of our structure theorems in this section, with proofs further on.
+Before getting to our main results, we need to introduce the main concepts of the theory of pairs, bringing in the properties that we need.
+We follow \cite{JMR1}, where pairs were defined in the case of $\tT$-nd-semirings, semirings, and modules.
+After that, we state several structure theorems in this section, with proofs further on.